YAPSTER (YAPSTER) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 YAPSTER Historical Price

-According to the latest data gathered on YAPSTER live price page, the current price of YAPSTER is 0.00289216USD.
-The circulating supply of YAPSTER(YAPSTER) is 915.53M YAPSTER , giving it a market capitalization of $2.65M.
+According to the latest data gathered on YAPSTER live price page, the current price of YAPSTER is 0.00341434USD.
+The circulating supply of YAPSTER(YAPSTER) is 915.53M YAPSTER , giving it a market capitalization of $3.13M.

 How Does YAPSTER (YAPSTER) Price Prediction Module Work?